 No Impact.
-No existing housing will be removed as part of the project since the subject lot is currently undeveloped.
+No existing housing will be removed as part of the project since the subject lot is currently with a single family house, and a new single family residence is proposed..
 No impacts would occur.

 3) Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere?